Dart-Matter/VicMatrix/README.md

 Yet another digital rain demo.
 I wrote this to better visualize the fading and layering dimensions.

+For VIC-20, Commodore 64, Commodore 128 (native mode), and Commodore 16 / Plus4.

 Assemble with the ACME assembler (see BUILD.TXT)

 To start, load the program and run it the same way as a BASIC program.